Kim Kay

-Kim Van Hee (born 22 February 1978), better known by her stage name Kim Kay or Daphne is a Belgian pop/rock singer.
-She is Flemish, though she is known for delivering vocals in German.
+Kim Van Hee (born 22 February 1978), better known by her stage name Kim Kay is a Belgian pop singer.
+She is Flemish, though she is known for delivering vocals in French.
 Kay took part in the Belgian preselection of the 2002 Eurovision Song Contest with a song called The Sun Shines.
 Kim Kay's arguably most famous work is her dance single "Lilali", which was a hit in Europe, beyond Belgium and France, where she booked her overall greatest successes throughout her career.

 Kay lives in Wichelen and studies psychology in Ghent.
 In 2004, she was diagnosed with cervical cancer.